Betterment Review: Pros, Cons, and How This Robo Advisor Stacks Up to The Competition

 What is Betterment?

-Betterment is an online service that will invest your money for you, and keep it invested in a way that is aligned with your goals using tested algorithms.
-Companies like Betterment are commonly referred to as robo-advisors.
+Betterment is an online service that will invest your money for you, and keeps it invested in a way that is aligned with your goals using tested algorithms.
+Companies like Betterment are commonly referred to as robo advisors, and they provide automated, algorithm-driven investing services.

 For a low management fee of 0.25% and a $0 minimum investment, you can open traditional investment accounts, retirement accounts, or trusts with Betterment to help you save for a variety of goals.